-- The simulated tool change position may differ from the tool change position in the machine. - Changes in the kinematics may have a delayed effect in the simulation. - PLC positioning movements are not displayed in the simulation. - Global program settings (GPS, option 44) are not available - Handwheel superimposition is not available - Editing of job lists is not available - Traverse range limits from the Settings application are not available.
+- The simulated tool change position may differ from the tool change position in the machine. - Changes in the kinematics may have a delayed effect in the simulation. - PLC positioning movements are not displayed in the simulation. - Global program settings (GPS) (#44 / #1-06-1) are not available - Handwheel override is not available - Editing of job lists is not available - Traverse range limits from the Settings application are not available.

-14.1.1 Activating Dynamic Collision Monitoring (DCM) for the simulation
+Activating Dynamic Collision Monitoring (DCM) for the simulation